 Supplies You Will Need

-There are free printable moving labels all over the internet, or you can buy them here or here.
+There are free printable moving labels all over the internet!
 Honestly, you could make your own out of squares of paper if you really want.
 But you can print off a nice set for free too.